An Infinite Family of Circulant Graphs with Perfect State Transfer in Discrete Quantum Walks: Introduction

 While there have been numerous results on perfect state transfer in continuous quantum walks \cite{Kay2006,Angeles-Canul2009,Angeles-Canul2010,Kay2011,Cheung2011,Kendon2011,Bachman2012,Coutinho2015,Coutinho2015a,Coutinho2015b}, less is known on the discrete side, as the extra degree of freedom makes it harder to analyze the transition operator.
-Examples of perfect state transfer in discrete quantum walks have been found on small graphs.
-Kurzynski and Wojcik \cite{Kurzynski2011} showed that perfect state transfer on cycles can be achieved in discrete quantum walks.
-In their paper, they also discussed how to convert the position dependence of couplings into the position dependence of coins.
-Barr et al \cite{Barr2014} investigated discrete quantum walks on variants of cycles, and found some families that admit perfect state transfer with appropriately chosen coins and initial states.
+Examples of perfect state transfer in discrete quantum walks have been found on simple structures.
+In \cite{Kendon2011}, Kendon and Tamon showed that some diamond chains admit perfect state transfer between antipodal vertices.
+Kurzynski and Wojcik \cite{Kurzynski2011} found perfect state transfer on cycles, and discussed how to convert the position dependence of couplings into the position dependence of coins.
+Barr et al \cite{Barr2014} investigated discrete quantum walks on variants of cycles, and found some families such as $\comp{K_2}+C_n$ that admit perfect state transfer with appropriately chosen coins and initial states.
 In \cite{Yalcnkaya2014}, Yalcnkaya and Gedik proposed a scheme to achieve perfect state transfer on paths and cycles using a recovery operator.
 With various setting of coin flippings, Zhan et al \cite{Zhan2014} also showed that an arbitrary unknown two-qubit state can be perfectly transfered in one-dimensional or two-dimensional lattices.
 Recently, Stefanak and Skoupy analyzed perfect state transfer on stars \cite{Stefanak2016} and complete bipartite graphs \cite{Stefanak2017} between marked vertices: in $K_{n,n}$, perfect state transfer occurs between any two marked vertices, while in $K_{m,n}$ with $m\ne n$, perfect state transfer only occurs between two marked vertices on the same side.
-Most of the examples were sporadic, and there was no infinite family of $k$-regular graphs with perfect state transfer, for any $k\ge 3$.

-In this paper, we provide the first infinite family of $4$-regular graphs that admit antipodal perfect state transfer.
-These are circulant graphs whose connection set satisfy a simple condition.
-Our proof relies heavily on the spectral relation between the transition operator and the underlying graph, and we believe more examples will be found using the same technique.